defrankland/testfake-template/README.md

 Go templates for creating fakes for testing.
 This repo mostly exists for my reference.

 # Why Fake?
-Go doesn't force you to put all your code in a class.
-That's good, depending on who you ask.
-Whether for or against procedural code, it's a fact that mocking OOP objects can force abstracted implementations where there isn't necessariy a need for abstraction (i.e. no dynamic behavior).
-In my experience, that also prevents you from doing good integration tests, as you have to swap out the entire object instead of just the piece that can't be tested easily.
+Fakes can be used instead of mocks.
+The idea is to replace a function rather than a whole class.
+Sometimes you want don't want to remove all of your imported code for writing integration tests around a module, but just the parts that would be impossible to test.
+Sometimes you don't want to write maintain interfaces and a factory (or other creational pattern) for something that you know will never need that level of abstraction (i.e. no dynamic behavior).
+Sometimes a problem domain is better solved via procedural code than OOP.

 The sticking point that most devs have about fakes in go is that you have to define your function as a `var`:

 `var MyFunc = func(){...}`

-And someone is going to break that by inadvertently reassigning the function.
-Yeah, that would be bad, but that's all the more reason to support a working agreement to maintain good integration tests.
-Someone is going to break your code no matter how hard you try to prevent it, probably with git rebase.
-I'm sure there's lots more things to discuss on this subject, but I'd just end up trying to make a case for C-style header files and I'm sure no one wants to hear that.
+Someone might inadvertently reassigning the function -- all the more reason to have good integration tests where everything isn't mocked out one level down!!
+Personally I prefer having header files to implement fakes as in C, but hey, sometimes you have to get all javascript-y.

 # Files
 The sections below describe the two fake templates in this repo.
-They're not really templates, they're guides.
+They're not really templates, they're examples.

 ## faketemplate.go
 This is just an example of my "most robust" setup for faking (meaning it's a lot of stuff you might not need.
 Use only the parts you need).
 Replace all the `Func1` and `Func2` stuff before using.